Skip to main content

 American Dental Education Association (ADEA)

+All Pitt Dental Medicine students are registered members of ADEA.
 Through ADEA you can learn about post-graduate education, how to apply to residencies and how to be active participants in our dental education.
-We have SCOPE events planned at Birmingham clinic through collaboration with our colleagues in the Pharmacy School.
+The Pitt Dental Medicine Chapter offers SCOPE events and residency/career panels through the year.

 American Student Dental Association (ASDA)

 ASDA is the largest student dental association in the country.
+All predoctoral students at Pitt Dental Medicine are members of ASDA.
 The American Student Dental Association is a national student-run organization that protects and advances the rights, interests and welfare of dental students.
 It introduces students to lifelong involvement in organized dentistry and provides services, information, education, representation and advocacy.
-Pitt’s ASDA chapter not only lobbies for pertinent dental issues on the state and national level including barriers to care, student debt, midlevel providers, and licensure, but hosts chapter events such as bi-yearly picnics, Steel City Dental conference, vendor fairs, winter formal, Lunch and Learns, and Pre-dental events.
+Pitt’s ASDA chapter not only lobbies for pertinent dental issues on the state and national level including barriers to care, student debt, midlevel providers, and licensure, but hosts chapter events such as picnics, vendor fairs, winter formal, and pre-dental events.
 ASDA provides many leadership opportunities to both elected officers and members on the Chapter, Regional, and National Level.
-ASDA provides a great scope of opportunities to its member and we invite you to become part of this well-respected and influential student organization.

 Hispanic Dental Association (HDA)